 Here's a longer discussion, in response to an email, explaining why I address the claim of Roman Catholicism to be the only true descendants of the apostles.

-It's not true, and contrary to the accusation of the Catholics who write me, I don't say that out of bitterness.
-The RCC claim is just not true.
+These claims are not true, and contrary to the accusation of the Catholics who write me, I don't say that out of bitterness.
+The claims are just not true.
 For example ...

 Perhaps the most quoted early father in defense of a pope in the early churches was Cyprian, the head pastor of the church in Carthage.
 Yet, when Stephen, bishop of Rome, made a claim that he was a bishop over other bishops, Cyprian called a council of 87 north African bishops specifically to deny his claim.
-RCC authors neglect to tell you that Cyprian believed all bishops were the successor of Peter together, representing one united "episcopal throne."
+RCC authors neglect to tell you that Cyprian believed all bishops were the successor of Peter together, representing one united "episcopal throne" (On the Unity of the Church 4-5).
 Instead, they quote his comments about Peter as though he meant the bishop of Rome.